 Q: Have you made friends with locals or do you mix mainly with other expats?
 What advice would you give to new expats looking to make friends?
 Any social or expat groups you can recommend?

 A: We’ve had more local friends than expats.
-Churches and sport clubs are really good places to meet new people and strike up friendships.
+Churches and sports clubs are really good places to meet new people and strike up friendships.

 About working in New Zealand